Quantum-proof randomness extractors via operator space theory: Abstract

 \section{Abstract}

-Quantum-proof randomness extractors are an important building block for classical and quantum cryptography as well as for device independent randomness amplification and expansion.
-It is known that some constructions are quantum-proof whereas others are provably not [Gavinsky {\it et al.}, STOC'07].
+Quantum-proof randomness extractors are an important building block for classical and quantum cryptography as well as device independent randomness amplification and expansion.
+Furthermore they are also a useful tool in quantum Shannon theory.
+It is known that some extractor constructions are quantum-proof whereas others are provably not [Gavinsky {\it et al.}, STOC'07].
 We argue that the theory of operator spaces offers a natural framework for studying to what extent extractors are secure against quantum adversaries: we first phrase the definition of extractors as a bounded norm condition between normed spaces, and then show that the presence of quantum adversaries corresponds to a completely bounded norm condition between operator spaces.
 From this we show that very high min-entropy extractors as well as extractors with small output are always (approximately) quantum-proof.

 We also study a generalization of extractors called randomness condensers.
 We phrase the definition of condensers as a bounded norm condition and the definition of quantum-proof condensers as a completely bounded norm condition.
 Seeing condensers as bipartite graphs, we then find that the bounded norm condition corresponds to an instance of a well studied combinatorial problem, called bipartite densest subgraph.
 Furthermore, using the characterization in terms of operator spaces, we can associate to any condenser a Bell inequality (two-player game) such that classical and quantum strategies are in one-to-one correspondence with classical and quantum attacks on the condenser.
 Hence, we get for every quantum-proof condenser (which includes in particular quantum-proof extractors) a Bell inequality that can not be violated by quantum mechanics.